iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Existence of a Minimizer.md

 What is the role of l.s.c or closedness of the function?

 > Function $f$ being a closed function implies no discontinuities that goes up.
 This can be seemed a generalization on the continuity conditions from the usual extreme value theorem from introduction to real analysis and calculus.
+It asserts that the function indeed takes the minimum value at the point $\bar x$, instead of jumping up due to some type of discontinuity.

 What is the role for the closure of $C$?
 > If the set $C$ is open, then, the limit of the sequence might not be in $C$ at all, hence, creating a limiting sequence that can make the function small, but the actual limiting point, the minimizer we wan't can't be defined in $C$, or the domain of the function, this is a type of non-existence of the minimizer.